Modern living largely consists of globally ever-increasing stress and decreasing personal resiliency.

 What decreased My HRV

 Workouts.
-Most of my workouts consist of strength training, light jogging, “rucking”, HIRT, and occasionally sprinting.
+Most of my workouts consist of strength training, light jogging, “rucking”, HIRT, and occasionally sprinting (here is a guide on sprinting, its benefits, and how it works).
 Virtually all of these destroyed my scores for many hours.
 Active recovery “working in” movements, however, had an immediate beneficial HRV rebound when I stopped.

 Mouth breathing.
 Even at normal breath rates, when I switched from nose breathing to mouth breathing I immediately saw the consequences.
 HRV dropped fast.
 The other breathwork practice that negatively impacted my scores was the technique of alternate nostril breathing but only when I breathed exclusively through my right nostril.